AndreCFerreira/Bird_individualID/Automated_pictures_collection/README.md

 ```console
 python3 </PATH/TO/RFID_camera.py> &
 ```
-In the image example, the script is stored in a folder on the Descktop named “Photos”.
+In the image example, the script is stored in a folder on the Desktop named “Photos”.

 <p align="center">
 <img src="https://github.com/AndreCFerreira/Weaver_individualID/blob/master/Automated_pictures_collection/Images/script_on_boot.png" width="600" height="300" />